brownhamer/bunchofbunk.nl/content/pleasedtomeetyou.md

 ## Pleased To Meet You (2010)

 Ons eerste album, onder eigen beheer opgenomen (zelf betaald dus).
-Opgenomen en afgemixt door Joop Snik van Sonar Producties in Channel 27 in Tilburg.
+Opgenomen en afgemixt door _Joop Snik_ in _Channel 27_ in Tilburg.

 1. Pleased To Meet You
 2. In My Head